MintMCP

 Catalog Size and Coverage

-• MintMCP: 10,000+ MCP servers with 50+ pre-built connectors for enterprise systems including Snowflake, Elasticsearch, Gmail, and databases
+• MintMCP: Hosted MCP connectors run by MintMCP, with pre-built connectors for enterprise systems including Snowflake, Elasticsearch, Gmail, and databases

-• Airia: 1,000+ pre-configured enterprise integrations including Salesforce, MongoDB, Stripe, and HubSpot
+• Airia: Pre-configured enterprise integrations including Salesforce, MongoDB, Stripe, and HubSpot

 Catalog size alone does not determine enterprise value.
 Integration quality, security posture, and deployment speed significantly impact production readiness.